 The function retrieves data from variables and/or external sources, computes values, and places data back into variables.
-Standard Python can be used in this logic, including the definition and usage of functions, classes, etc..
+The code supports standard Python v 2.0 or 3.0, including the definition and usage of functions, classes, etc.

-The following built-in functions have been provided to Python functions:
+The following built-in functions are available to Python functions: